yashodhank/WowzaStreaming-Engine/README.md

 also linux verison avaible

-ping on skype - kaul.tvthe
+ping on skype - kaul.thetv

-cost you 50 euro with installation help
+cost you 250 euro with installation help